What to do if you've been misled by a trader

-If a business can't supply goods or services within a specified time or a reasonable time then they must not accept payment.
-What is reasonable depends on the specific circumstances.
-Generally what is normal practice for that industry or situation is considered to be the reasonable standard.
+If a business can’t supply goods or services within a specified time or a reasonable time then they must not accept payment.
+What is reasonable depends on the circumstances.
+Generally, what is normal practice for that industry or situation is considered to be the reasonable standard.

 Making a complaint

-If you've been misled about a product or service, first try to sort it out with the trader concerned.
-But if you can't make headway, you or anyone else can take action under the Fair Trading Act.
+If you’ve been misled about a product or service, first try to sort it out with the trader.
+But if you can’t make headway, you can take action under the FTA.

-You can also apply to the High Court for an injunction to stop the Act being breached.
+You can also apply to the High Court for an injunction to stop the FTA being breached.

 The best option for consumers with small claims is civil action, most often through a Disputes Tribunal.
 They can hear cases for claims up to $30,000.
 A tribunal can award civil damages, which could include getting compensation or your money back.
 But only the courts can impose fines.